 Wrath (or anger or "Rage") may be described as inordinate and uncontrolled feelings of hatred and anger.
 These feelings can manifest as vehement denial of the truth, both to others and in the form of self-denial, impatience with the procedure of law, and the desire to seek revenge outside of the workings of the justice system (such as engaging in vigilantism) and generally wishing to do evil or harm to others.

-was deemed as the ultimate, albeit tragic, expression of wrath directed inwardly, a final rejection of God's gifts.
+Suicide was deemed as the ultimate, albeit tragic, expression of wrath directed inwardly, a final rejection of God's gifts.

 ----------------------------------------------------